-Privacy group launches legal challenge against EU-U.S. data pact: sources
+Privacy group launches legal challenge against EU-U.S. data pact

 Companies had to rely on other more cumbersome legal mechanisms in the wake of the ECJ ruling invalidating Safe Harbour, the framework that for 15 years was used by over 4,000 companies for transatlantic data transfers.

-More than 500 companies have signed up to the Privacy Shield so far, including Google (GOOGL.O), Facebook (FB.O) and Microsoft (MSFT.O).
+More than 500 companies have signed up to the Privacy Shield agreement so far, including Google (GOOGL.O), Facebook (FB.O) and Microsoft (MSFT.O).

-(Additional reporting by Eric Auchard in London and Conor Humphries in Dublin; Editing by Mark Potter)
+(Additional reporting by Eric Auchard in London and Conor Humphries in Dublin; Editing by Mark Potter, Greg Mahlich)